doomedcat17/scpier/README.md

 Timestamp lastRevisionTimestamp;

+String author;

 String originalSource;

 String translationSource;
 ```
-`title` - title of the article from wiki.
+`title` - title of the article from the wiki.

 `scpBranch` - source branch of desired article.